adaltas/keyser/README.md

   www.app.domain.com
 ```

-The second leaf certificate illustrate a more complete scenaria using configuration parameters and the generation of a CSR file.
+The second leaf certificate illustrate a more complete scenario using configuration parameters and the generation of a CSR file.

 ```bash
 keyser csr_create \